ypatiapd/Parallel-and-distributed-systems/README.md

 ./sparse_cilkplus 4 NACA0015.mtx

-**little changes occured about the array argument for earier runing process
+**little changes occured about the array argument for easier runing process